Approved by the General Assembly of ASSITEJ in Cape Town, South Africa, May 2017.

-9.8.4 The General Assembly shall elect the members of the Executive Committee as representatives of centres or networks with full membership.
-A centre or network with full membership may have only one representative on the Executive Committee.
-Where a centre and a network nominate candidates from the same country, the candidate of the national centre takes preference and may stand for election.
+9.8.4 The General Assembly shall elect the members of the Executive Committee as representatives of the centres or networks with full membership.
+Each centre or network with full membership may have only one representative on the Executive Committee.
 Each full member, on its own behalf, should send to the Secretary General, in writing, the name of its candidate three months before the date of the meeting of the General Assembly in order to circulate nominations to the members of ASSITEJ.

 9.9.1 The agenda, with its enclosures, and candidates for the President, the Secretary General, the Executive Committee, and all bids (as in article 9.6) for the next four(4) year period, should be sent from the General Secretariat to all centres no later than two (2) months in advance of the General Assembly.

 9.9.2 Only those items which are set down on the agenda may be voted upon in the General Assembly.

 Article 10 – The Executive Committee

 10.1.1 The Executive Committee is composed of a maximum of fifteen (15) members having the right to vote, including the President, three (3) Vice-Presidents, the Secretary General and the Treasurer.